Preparing to rent

 Submit your applications

-When you find that perfect rental, be prepared to fill out a loan application and pay an application fee.
+When you find that perfect rental, be prepared to fill out a rental application, which may include paying an application fee.
 As part of your application, you’ll need to provide documentation to verify your income and employment.
 If you have a co-signer or plan on having roommates, they will need to do the same.

 number 6